 Our Interactive Caregiving philosophy is centered on caring for the whole person.
 This concept is a holistic approach that takes into account the mind, body, soul, and overall well-being.
 Comfort Keepers spends every moment with them to help them keep a joyful, independent life at home, rather than just doing standard day-to-day activities.
 We support customers' entire health and well-being by connecting with them physically, mentally, and socially.

 Seniors who participate in physical and mental activities have a more positive attitude on life, greater health, and improved cognitive performance.
 Here are a few examples:

 - Active brains encourage independence, improved mental and physical health, happiness, and living longer lives

 - Physical activity helps to preserve muscular and bone strength, promotes independence, and can reduce or postpone the effects of aging

 - Proper nutrition gives you energy, both physically and psychologically

-- Play games or solve puzzles
+- To promote healthy mental stimulation, play games or solve puzzles

 - Spending time together reminiscing on memories can help the person you care about feel less alienated